socomsystems/documentation/developer_manual/general/codingguidelines.rst

 * It is best to start working based on an issue - create one if there is none.
 You describe what you want to do, ask feedback on the direction you take it and take it from there.
 * When you are finished, use the merge request function on GitHub to create a pull request.
 The other developers will look at it and give you feedback.
 You can signify that your PR is ready for review by adding the label "5 - ready for review" to it.
 You can also post your merge request to the mailing list to let people know.
 See `the code review page for more information <../bugtracker/codereviews.html>`_
 * It is key to keep changes separate and small.
 The bigger and more hairy a PR grows, the harder it is to get it in.
 So split things up where you can in smaller changes - if you need a small improvement like a API addition for a big feature addition, get it in first rather than adding it to the big piece of work!
 * Decisions are made by consensus.
 We strive for making the best technical decisions and as nobody can know everything, we collaborate.
-That means a first negative comment might not be the final word, neither is positive feedback an immediate GO.
-Nextcloud is built out of modular pieces (apps) and maintainers have a strong influence.
+That means a first negative comment might not be the final word, neither is positive feedback an immediate GO. cyfrSpaces is built out of modular pieces (apps) and maintainers have a strong influence.
 In case of disagreement we consult other seasoned contributors.

 Labels
 ------